-Complete a Summer Financial Aid Application for the 2019 summer terms
+Complete a Spring Financial Aid Application for the 2022-2023 spring terms

-If you wish to apply for financial aid, submit a 2019 Holy Family Summer Financial Aid Application, in addition to the 2019-2020 FAFSA listed above.
-You can print this form from our website, www.holyfamily.edu/finaid/forms (choose “2019-2020”).
+If you wish to apply for financial aid, submit a 2022-2023 Holy Family Spring Financial Aid Application.
+You can print this form from our website, www.holyfamily.edu/finaid/forms (choose “2022-2023”).
 This form should be submitted to the Financial Aid Office.

 Complete Loan Entrance Counseling and the Master Promissory Note

 For new borrowers of Direct Federal Loans, file a Direct Federal Loan Master Promissory Note (MPN) and complete Entrance Counseling.
 This can be done on-line at https://studentloans.gov/myDirectLoan/index.action.

 Submit any other forms requested by the Financial Aid Office.
 Be sure to respond to any requests promptly to avoid delays in the processing of your financial aid.

 - If you do not have web access, you can pick up forms (other than the FAFSA) in the Financial Aid Office, Room 203 of Holy Family Hall or at the front desks of our Newtown site.
 You may also call or email our office using the information on this page and we will be happy to mail them to you.
 If you prefer to file your FAFSA through the mail, you must download and print an application from www.fafsa.gov, then complete and mail it to the federal processor.

 - Once we receive all necessary information, we will process your aid and send your award letter.
 Returning students will have aid processed after the Spring grades are finalized (usually June) and once you are registered for the Fall semester.
 New students will have aid processed once you are accepted to a degree or teacher certificate program and registered for the Fall semester.